Light rail in Sydney: Inner West Light Rail

 On 11 October 2013, the Government announced an order for six additional Urbos 3s to replace the Variotrams.
 All Urbos 3s from the additional order had entered service by the end of June 2015.

 The Urbos 3s are approximately 33 m long and feature two double and two single doors on each side.
 The seats on the first batch are generally in the transverse configuration – at 90 degrees to the sides of the vehicle.
 The second batch replace some of the transverse seats with longitudinal seating, providing more standing room.
 Digital voice announcements and internal dot-matrix displays provide information about the next stop.
 They have a standard capacity of 206 passengers and a crush capacity of 272.
 The vehicles are numbered 2112, 2114–2124.
 2113 was skipped due to superstition, particularly among the Chinese who travel to the Star casino by light rail, about numbers ending in 13.

+In June 2021, a contract with CAF for four Urbos 100 (a variant on the Urbos 3) five-module unit was secured.

 On 28 October 2021, service was suspended on the Inner West Light Rail after cracking in welds was discovered in some of the Urbos 3 vehicles during routine inspections.
-On 2 November, it was revealed that cracks had been found in the entire Urbos 3 fleet of 12 vehicles.
-On 5 November, it was announced the line would be closed for up to 18 months to allow the fleet to be withdrawn for repairs.
-These cracks were discovered to be "more significant than first thought".
-The government announced that there was a "design flaw" in the vehicles and they would be consulting other operators.